Jenny Scott: Bank of England

 On 16 April 2008, it was announced that Scott had been appointed Director of Communications at the Bank of England, succeeding Peter Rodgers when he retired at the end of June.

 On 17 February 2011, the Bank of England issued a press release to say that Scott was going to be on adoption leave for a year.
 After being replaced as Director of Communications by fellow ex-BBC journalist Nils Blythe, Scott returned to the Bank as an Adviser to the Governor in June 2013.

-Personal life

-Scott is married to Michael Harlow, Deputy Chief Executive and Deputy Chief Land Registrar at Land Registry.

-She has two daughters, Lili Harlow and Lara Harlow.

-Her sister, Catherine Scott is married to Andrew McKibbin and they have two sons, Samuel McKibbin and Joseph McKibbin.

-Her parents are Anne Scott and Eric Scott.